Realignment in sports: Professional sports

 In professional sports, this occurs when a league decides to change which teams are in which divisions, usually by creating new divisions.
 In all of the four major North American sports leagues, all of the teams are grouped into one of two conferences (or leagues in baseball) while each conference/league is further subdivided into divisions.
 Teams in the same division play each other more regularly than teams in the same conference, and much more often than teams in the other conference.
 Teams from the same division can form intense rivalries.
 The top team from a division is always guaranteed a playoff spot and guaranteed a higher seeding in the playoffs.
 Divisions are usually based on geography, both to minimise travel costs and to encourage regional rivalries.

 Divisions are not always static.
 Sometimes a team may relocate to a new city, and as a result the division may become geographically skewed.
 For instance, when the Atlanta Thrashers of the NHL became the Winnipeg Jets in 2011, they would have been a team from a northwestern city playing in the Southeast Division, but the NHL chose not to realign at this time, leading to lengthy road trips for the Jets and the other teams in their division.
+The Jets moved to the Central Division in the Western Conference for the 2013–14 NHL season.

 Also, divisions need to be roughly equal in size to ensure that each team has an equal chance of becoming division champion.
 When a league introduces new teams in new markets, placing them in the division best suited to their geography may result in more teams in that division, so realignment is necessary.
 The 1969 baseball realignment coincided with the addition of four teams, whereas its 1994 realignment creating extra divisions in both the American League and the National League came a year after the league added the Colorado Rockies and Florida Marlins.
 The National Football League realigned to its current eight-division format after a series of team relocations had created geographically skewed divisions.

 Sometimes a sport will favor old division rivalries over geographical consistency.
 The rivalries the Dallas Cowboys of the NFL maintain with the teams of the eastern seaboard, especially the Washington Commanders, meant they were kept in an eastern division after realignment, even though they are geographically dissimilar to their division rivals.